 A local gal born and raised, Jessica has deep roots in the Belmont area.
 She lives in Belmont with husband, Brian and kids, Logan and Izze.
-A lover of nature Jessica can likely be found with the family on a local trail or falling off the grid camping in the mountains of NC.
+A lover of nature, Jessica is likely having an adventure with her family off in a forest or her newest hobby - standup paddle-boarding!

 I fell in love with yoga 10 years ago when I was in a desperate search for something physical to help me relieve stress.
 I have been physically active my whole life but yoga, specifically power yoga which I started with, was a totally different experience.
 I am a sociable person.
 I enjoy other people, connecting, smiling, communicating, learning.
 When I walk into a gym to workout I do not feel a connection to anyone else there.
 A few people may smile at me as I smile at them.
 There are rarely any impactful conversations and there are often eyes of judgment and barriers to connection like music and looking down.
 When I walk into a room/studio/space to practice yoga I feel a connection.
 There is someone to genuinely greet me and welcome me.
 I feel supported on my mat by my instructors and the other students in the room.
 Connection often happens before and after class.
 On my mat I can tune into my true self, my powerful self, my compassionate self, my imperfect self.
 On my yoga mat it is okay to not be perfect, it is called a practice for a reason.
 I can try on new things on my mat.
 I can fall on my face, knock over a classmate, laugh, and start over again with the support of my instructor and a true belief in myself that has only been developed through a consistent yoga practice over the years.
 Yoga has opened a whole new world for me.
 I was once a depressed, easily agitated individual, often referred to as a "bitch" and selfish.
 I now see myself in a new light and can see the good inside of me.
 I feel like I know myself better and am willing to know others better.
 I seek out positive relationships with others and I am kinder to myself.